Your Path to Wellness, Now Remote

 Motivated by this vision, I founded Acupuncture.is to make healing accessible through both in-person and remote sessions.
 My approach blends traditional wisdom with modern understanding, creating a bridge between ancient healing practices and contemporary living.

-Remote acupuncture (also called distance acupuncture or tele-acupuncture) is an acupuncture-based approach delivered without physical needles on your body.
+Remote acupuncture (also called distance acupuncture) is an acupuncture-based approach delivered without physical needles on your body.
 You can receive a session wherever you are, as long as you have a quiet space to rest.

 This page answers the most common questions, and helps you prepare, track results, and get the most from each session.